SaumyaBhatt106/mlflow-server/README.md

 # mlflow-server

+All changes pushed to the `main` branch will execute a github-job to build and push a new image to [DockerHub Repo](https://hub.docker.com/repository/docker/saumyabhatt106/mlflow-server/general)

 ## Setup and Running locally

 Run the below given command to run ml-flow server locally.
 Plan is to shift this to an EC2 instance eventually.